SydneyHurst/cs408-final-project/README.md

 TODO:
 - comments and documentation
-- Finish css
 - Make non JS reliant pages
-- Pretty up EXP calculator and item roller
+- add some text to EXP calculator and item roller